d-eathrow/anonymousland/_items/Services.md

 These services are publicly available and free to use.
 These services are not intended to spread spam or malicious content, or sharing / distributing / hosting of malicious content.

+You can check the status of our Matrix Homeserver and all off our other services on our [status page](https://status.anonymousland.org/status/services).
 <br>

 *Everything done on these services **MUST** remain legal.*